What is sanctions compliance?

 - Prohibited most transactions and activities with individuals and entities in the Russian-occupied Donetsk, Luhansk, and Crimea regions of Ukraine

 The United States also has issued sanctions against North Korea, Cuba, Iran, Syria, Venezuela, and a number of other individuals from around the world, along with revoking sanctions on others.
 This list is far from exhaustive.
 The Department of the Treasury maintains a searchable list of sanctions on their website.
-We maintain a number of sanctions lists in Sayari Graph from a range of sources including, OFAC, HMT, the EU, and the UN, among others.
+We maintain a number of sanctions lists in Sayari Graph for sanctions compliance from a range of sources including, OFAC, HMT, the EU, and the UN, among others.

 How can I run efficient sanctions compliance investigations?

 It would be impossible to remain in compliance with sanctions if you didn’t have all of the information on associated business partners and customers.
 Carefully consulting the lists upon lists of sanctions regulations is just the first step to mitigating the associated legal, commercial, and reputational risks of not complying.